mas0ny1/COMP6733-Project/Mason WiFi Fingerprint gathering code/readme.md

 How to use data.py:

-python3 data.py -> Produce a prompt that explains: "r" to run the algorithm, "s" to store data
+python3 data.py -> Produce a prompt that explains: "r" to run the algorithm, "s" to store data This algorithm is merly for experimental purposes, it does not use machine learning and is not a part of our final MVP for COMP6733 project.

 You can input r or s directly as an argument to the code in the run call.